 temples.
 Even after retiring from Fukui Medical School, he finished the

-During his 50 years and more as the temple priest, he has not only run various temple services as a matter of course, but engaged himself in a number of Dharma spreading activities (See Dharma section) including publications (as shown below).
+During his 60 years as the temple priest, he has not only run various temple services as a matter of course, but engaged himself in a number of Dharma spreading activities (See Dharma section) including publications (as shown below).

 At his main temple Goshoji, he chaired the Izumoji Sect Assembly for about ten years and has been appointed to give Dharma talks a couple of times a year.

 As a hobby he sometimes tries to contribute English haiku, rarely adopted though.
-Anyway he likes to compose some writing or another with his PC.
+Anyway he likes to compose some writing or another using his PC.

 The above-mentioned chief temple priest is supported by the other three temple priests Shaku Joken (Junkyo Fujieda), Shaku Josen (Shobun Fujieda) and Shaku Jojun (Naoki Fujieda) as well as by the temple wife Shaku Myosho (Masako Fujieda) and his eldest daughter Eri Fujieda who

 is supposed to succeed to his post in the near future.

 The Present Priest's